App-vNext/Polly/src/Polly.Core/README.md

 - [`ResiliencePipelineBuilderBase`](ResiliencePipelineBuilderBase.cs): This serves as the base class for both of the builders mentioned above.
 It can be used as a target for strategy extensions compatible with either of the two.

 To construct a resilience pipeline, chain various extensions on the `ResiliencePipelineBuilder` and conclude with a `Build` method call.

+Explore [resilience pipelines](../../docs/resilience-pipelines.md) page to explore the consumption of resilience pipelines from the user perspective.

 ### Creating a non-generic pipeline